Atari: Atari Corporation (1984–1996)

-Under Tramiel's ownership, Atari Corp. used the remaining stock of game console inventory to keep the company afloat while they finished development on a 16/32-bit computer system, the Atari ST. ("ST" stands for "sixteen/thirty-two", referring to the machines' 16-bit bus and 32-bit processor core.)
-In April 1985, they released an update to the 8-bit computer line, the Atari 65XE, the first in the Atari XE series.
+Under Tramiel's ownership, Atari Corp. used the remaining stock of game console inventory to keep the company afloat while it finished development on a 16/32-bit computer system, the Atari ST. ("ST" stands for "sixteen/thirty-two", referring to the machines' 16-bit bus and 32-bit processor core.)
+In April 1985, it released an update to the 8-bit computer line, the Atari 65XE, the first in the Atari XE series.
 June 1985 saw the release of the Atari 130XE; Atari User Groups received early sneak-preview samples of the new Atari 520ST's, and major retailer shipments hit store shelves in September 1985 of Atari's new 32-bit Atari ST computers.
 In 1986, Atari launched two consoles designed under Warner — the Atari 2600jr and the Atari 7800 console (which saw limited release in 1984).
 Atari rebounded, earning a $25 million profit that year.